 Megan DeBates will inform the audience on the Advocacy and Policy issues OTA is currently working on.

-Sonoma County Assistant Sherriff Jim Naugle and Tawny Tesconi, Executive Director of the Sonoma County Farm Bureau will present on what to do if activists show up on your farm and laws pertaining to activism.
-They will answer questions posed by program participants.
+Sonoma County Assistant Sheriff Naugle and Tawny Tesconi, Executive Director of the Sonoma County Farm Bureau, will address what to do if activists arrive on your farm and the laws pertaining to it.
+This is your chance to ask how to handle issues you may face in your area.

 DR. JENNIFER TUCKER